-Required Field Courses: AGEC 672 Fundamentals in Applied Market Analysis its AGEC 676 Frontiers in Applied Market Analysis its Subtotal in Fi eld Area 6 Credi its Field Courses (Two out of the following courses) AGEC 671 Fundamentals in Agribusiness and Managerial Economics AGEC 672 Fundamentals in Applied Market Analysis AGEC 673 Fundamentals in Resource and Environmental Economics AGEC 676 Frontiers in Applied Market Analysis AGEC 677 Frontiers in Resource and Environmental Economics AGEC 695 Frontiers in Agricultural Economics and Agribusiness Subtotal in Field Elective Area 6 Credits Total Field Requirements12 Credits In satisfying the field elective requirements, students may substitute courses for the six courses listed above.
+Applied Market Analysis Required Fiel d Courses: AGEC 672 Fundamentals in Applied Market Analysis AGEC 676 Frontiers in Applied Market Analysis Subtotal in Fi eld Area 6 Credits Field Courses (Two out of the following courses) AGEC 671 Fundamentals in Agribusiness and Managerial Economics AGEC 672 Fundamentals in Applied Market Analysis AGEC 673 Fundamentals in Resource and Environmental Economics AGEC 676 Frontiers in Applied Market Analysis AGEC 677 Frontiers in Resource and Environmental Economics AGEC 695 Frontiers in Agricultural Economics and Agribusiness Subtotal in Fi eld Elective Area Total Field Requirements12 Credits In satisfying the field elective requirements, students may substitute courses for the six courses listed above.
 However, students must obtain the approval of the Graduate Advisory Committee (GAC) to take masters-level courses offered in Agricultural Economics, Economics, and the Mays Business School; or departmental courses that are prerequisite to field courses or part of the core PhD curriculum.
 Students may not include any 681, 684, 685, or 691 credits for field courses.
-Total Minimum Course Requirements Research AGEC 691 Research ts All PhD students must attain a level of understanding of philosophy of science comparable to AGEC 607 (Research Methodology) and a working knowledge of the use of computers in research and teaching.
+Total Minimum Course Requirements42 Credits Research AGEC 691 Research All PhD students must attain a level of understanding of philosophy of science comparable to AGEC 607 (Research Methodology) and a working knowledge of the use of computers in research and teaching.
 Additional hours of coursework can be used to replace research hours.
-Total Credits64 Credits
+Total Credits